 - Raise awareness and enhance protection of our shared world heritage and natural landscapes.

-- Reinforce the importance of evidence-based science by fortifying its place in public consciousness.
+- Reinforce the importance of evidence-based research by fortifying its place in public consciousness.

-- Foster hands-on, immersive, evidence-based research and fieldwork training opportunities to people around the world.
+- Foster hands-on, experientially immersive field research training opportunities to people around the world.

 - Develop a system of excellence in both research and pedagogy in field schools.